CheckBack-01/My_Learning_Path/TryOfCheckDogs/README.md

 - **CTF (Capture The Flag):** Guided exercises to build theoretical and hands-on foundations.
 - **PBR (Proof-of-Bounty-Readiness):** Reproducible, challenge-driven labs aligned with real-world Bug Bounty scenarios; preparation and execution are fully documented.
 - **PAD (Practical Aptitude Drill):** An **integrated, multi-technique mission per Block** that validates competence under realistic constraints; it **closes the Block** and is evaluative by design.
+---

+## Scope & Ethics

+* **Lab-only.** All experiments run on my own VMs and benign artifacts.
+* **Safety first.** No testing on real systems or third-party infrastructure without explicit authorization.
+* **Measurement over claims.** Evasion and “bypass” are framed as **measurable experiments** to understand and improve defenses, not to facilitate misuse.

+---

+## Outcome

+This is **not** a traditional course.
+It’s a comprehensive, staged plan that blends theory, labs, simulations, and real-world style challenges to produce tangible results: **solid skills**, a **verifiable public portfolio**, and the ability to operate responsibly and effectively in offensive-security lab environments.